KQM-git/TCL/docs/combat-mechanics/frames.md

 # Frames

+Many things in Genshin Impact are affected by the game's FPS, e.g. animations, timers, and some turrets.
 The standard FPS for frame counting is 60 unless otherwise specified.
-Many things in Genshin Impact are affected by the game's FPS, e.g. animations, timers, and some turrets.
-Everything in the TCL is done with macros in order to achieve perfect frame counts \(in most cases this is the fastest possible variant of every attack\).
+Everything in the TCL is done with macros to achieve perfect frame counts \(in most cases this is the fastest possible variant of every attack\).

-Different players have very different Skill levels, so take that into consideration when using these frames and add accordingly.
-Since macros aren't often used in actual gameplay, a good starting point is adding 10 frames to every hit to account for human error.
+Different players have very different skill levels, so consider that when using these frames and add accordingly.
+Since macros aren't often used in actual gameplay, a good starting point is adding 10 frames to every attack to account for human error.

 ## Terminology